Controlify

 There is a high chance it will work.
 This page serves more of a troubleshooting purpose, so if your controller doesn't get detected, you can check here if there are any steps required to get it to work.

-If your controller does not appear on this list or is shown to be working, check out the for troubleshooting steps.
+If your controller does not appear on this list or is shown to be working, check out the controller issues page for troubleshooting steps.

 Xbox Controllers